Use Your Maiden Name Even After a Name Change

 Prepare for the inevitable: talk with your bank and make sure they'll allow deposits in both your maiden and married names.

-While you're at it, if you have a hyphenated name, go the extra mile by ensuring your bank accepts three name variations:
+While you're at it, if you have a hyphenated name, go the extra mile by making sure your bank accepts three name variations:

 If you're well known by your bank's staff, an informal acknowledgment may be enough.
 But it's better to have an official notation recorded in your account that applies globally.

-Tick off this name change to-do early, as soon as you have a certified copy of your marriage certificate available to show your financial institution.
+Check this name change to-do off your list early, as soon as you have a certified copy of your marriage certificate to show your financial institution.

 Doing business in your maiden name

-Registering a DBA in your maiden name is useful when you need to conduct official business using your maiden name after changing it due to marriage.
+Registering a DBA in your maiden name is useful if you need to conduct official business under your maiden name after changing it due to marriage.

 FYI, DBA stands for "doing business as" and is synonymous with other terms, such as fictitious business name, assumed name, brand name, trade name, or trading name.

-This approach ensures seamless continuity and legal compliance, sparing you the need to alter business cards, letterheads, signatures, or the brand you've cultivated.
+This approach ensures seamless continuity and legal compliance, saving you from having to change business cards, letterheads, signatures, or the brand you've built.

-Put simply, a DBA is a clever way for you to use your maiden name as a legal alias, nickname, or pseudonym for your business or company.
+Simply put, a DBA is a smart way to use your maiden name as a legal alias, nickname, or pseudonym for your business.

 Using your maiden name as a licensed professional

-Having the aforementioned DBA in your maiden name is not a sufficient replacement for failing to update the legal name on a professional, government-issued license.
+Having a DBA in your maiden name is not a sufficient substitute for failing to update the legal name on a professional or government-issued license.

 For instance, if you're a registered nurse or doctor, the DBA approach won't work.
 Instead, ask your state's licensing board about using your maiden name professionally.